President Trump nominates Amy Coney Barrett to Supreme Court

 If confirmed to replace liberal icon Ruth Bader Ginsburg, who died at age 87 on Sept.
 18, Barrett would become the fifth woman ever to serve on the top U.S. judicial body and push its conservative majority to a commanding 6-3.
 With Trump’s fellow Republicans controlling the Senate, confirmation appears certain, though Democrats may try to make the process as difficult as possible.

-“His judicial philosophy is mine too,” Barrett said of Scalia during the Saturday ceremony.
+“Particularly poignant to me was her long and deep friendship with Justice Antonin Scalia, my own mentor,” Barrett noted in her speech.
+“Justices Scalia and Ginsburg disagreed fiercely in print, without rancor in person.
+Their ability to maintain a warm and rich friendship, despite their differences, even inspired an opera.
+These two great Americans demonstrated that arguments, even about matters of great consequence, need not destroy affection.
+In both my personal and professional relationships, I strive to meet that standard.”

-Conservative activists have hailed Trump’s selection, which surfaced on Friday night, while liberals have voiced dismay.
+Conservative activists hailed Trump’s selection, which surfaced on Friday night, while liberals voiced dismay.

 For Trump, whose 2016 victory hinged in large part on support from conservative and white evangelicals on the promise of filling the seat vacated by the death of Scalia with a conservative, the latest nomination brings his first term full circle.
 Even before Ginsburg’s death, Trump was running on having confirmed in excess of 200 federal judges, fulfilling a generational aim of conservative legal activists.